 By Betty Wang, MD, Reprinted from The Clay Center for Young Healthy Minds Over the last year, there have been very disturbing reports and videos of hate and violence towards the Asian community.
 As a Chinese American, these events have left me with a sense of increased vulnerability for myself, my family, and my community. […]

-By Julia Martin Burch, Ph.D., Magination Press Family “Getting back to normal” is something most of us have been looking forward to.
+By Julia Martin Burch, Ph.D., Reprinted from Magination Press Family “Getting back to normal” is something most of us have been looking forward to.
 It sounds great in the abstract, but actually returning to in-person activities after experiencing a year of COVID-19 social distancing could be stressful.
-Dr. Julia Martin Burch shares insights and tips to ease […]
+Dr. Julia Martin Burch shares insights and tips […]

-By Gene Beresin and Khadijah Booth Watkins, the Clay Center for Young Healthy Minds The images of chaos and violence in our nation’s Capitol that many children and teens have been seeing in the media have been disturbing and scary.
+By Gene Beresin and Khadijah Booth Watkins, Reprinted from the Clay Center for Young Healthy Minds The images of chaos and violence in our nation’s Capitol that many children and teens have been seeing in the media have been disturbing and scary.
 What’s the impact on our kids?
-How can we as parents and caregivers help them […]
+How can we as parents and caregivers […]